 Allow Colorado K-12 students a full-time, in-classroom education this Fall

-Decisions are being made this week (May 18-22, 2020) that will impact Colorado K-12 classroom setting this Fall.
+Decisions are being made now that will impact Colorado K-12 classroom setting this Fall.
 Join us in getting kids back in the classroom environment where they thrive and adequate learning takes place.
-The goal of this petition is to advocate for Colorado K-12 students by asking Governor Jared Polis to remove restrictions that will prevent students from returning to a full-time, in-classroom education in Fall 2020.
+The goal of this petition is to advocate for Colorado K-12 students by asking Governor Jared Polis, local government leaders, school district leadership and school boards to remove restrictions that will prevent students from returning to a full-time, in-classroom education in Fall 2020.

 Representing this petition are a group of politically diverse parents, educators, caretakers and invested community members across Colorado.
 Most distance learning models this Spring 2020 were adequate in the short-term and we appreciate the diligence of teachers and administrators in quickly creating these models.
 However, after an entire quarter of distance learning, we’ve learned that continuing a distance or hybrid option in Fall 2020 will be detrimental to a generation of Coloradans.
 Therefore, as constituents in the state of Colorado, we are asking for restrictions to be removed so that Colorado K-12 students will be afforded a full-time, in-classroom education in Fall 2020.
 That being said, we understand that precautions are necessary and should take place.
 Reasonable measures such as good hygiene practices, support for students who stay home when ill, and physical distancing and/or use of PPE when possible should be implemented.